FAQ & API Documentation

 What is the Opensolr Web Crawler?

-Click here for an example Solr API for one of our Demo Web Crawl projects
+Click here for an example Solr API for one of our Demo Web Crawl projects.

-Search Engine Demo:
+Search Engine Demos:

 What's new:

-• Automatic Content Language Detection (beta)
+• Automatic Content Language Detection via OpenNLP.

 • Can be customised for any languange analysis, with stopwords, synonyms, spellcheck, etc.